Skip to Main Content

 Full Episode Guide

-Adrian Chiles recalls the 1979 blacks v whites football match in new BBC documentary
+Adrian Chiles recalls the 1979 blacks v whites football match

 “Even in those troubled times, there were days when the world was starting to look like a better place”